 1. Checking for Aftermarket Alterations

-Our first suspect was an aftermarket Tesla-style infotainment panel installed in the vehicle.
-Poor wiring or cut-and-splice jobs can often interfere with sensitive systems like the security module.
+Our first suspect was an aftermarket Tesla-style infotainment panel.
+Poor wiring can often interfere with security modules.
+However, we found a professional grip-to-grip installation with no damaged wires.

 2. Inspecting for Water Damage